github/codeql/java/ql/src/change-notes/2024-07-25-java-error-message-exposure.md

 ---
 category: minorAnalysis
 ---
-* Now alerts about exposing `exception.getMessage()` in servlet responses are split out of `java/stack-trace-exposure` into its own alert `java/error-message-exposure` because this is a better fit.
+* Alerts about exposing `exception.getMessage()` in servlet responses are now split out of `java/stack-trace-exposure` into its own query `java/error-message-exposure`.